 What you’re layering is going to dictate the size brush you use.
 If you’re working on the big armor panels on a tank then you’re going to want a large brush.
 If you’re working on a sword then you want a smaller one.

-I would say that about 90% of the blending I do, I do with a Citadel Medium Layer Brush.
+When I learned to blend, I would say that about 90% of the blending I did, I did with a Citadel Medium Layer Brush.
 It’s a good size that you get coverage and precision for most things on a 28mm scale model.

-For the smaller parts of a 28mm model, like straps, buckles, etc., I use the Citadel Small Layer Brush.
+For the smaller parts of a 28mm model, like straps, buckles, etc., I used the Citadel Small Layer Brush.
 I’ve just had really good luck with the Citadel brush line.

 The basic concept of advanced layering, to reiterate, is to take thin, translucent layers of paint and to apply them in succession on a model, but where do you start?